open-gamma-ray-astro/joint-crab/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/open-gamma-ray-astro/joint-crab/master?urlpath=lab/tree/joint-crab)

-This repository contains content related to the paper *Towards multi-instrument and reproducible gamma-ray analysis*.
+This repository contains material related to the paper *Towards multi-instrument and reproducible gamma-ray analysis*.

 This `joint-crab` bundle allows to reproduce the published results by its installation and execution in the local desktop, using a Docker image or via the MyBinder cloud service.